AlexRodis/bayesian-models/docs/source/discussions/models/best.rst

 is defered to the `predict` method, since it is meaningless prior to training completion.
 This way, a user could also rapidly test many options of ROPEs and HDI thresholds on the same model and aggragate the results, without retraining each time.
-After all the decition making process itself is independant of the inference process.
+After all the desition making process itself is independant of the inference process.